llaville/php-compatinfo-db/README.md

 PHP 5.5 or greater
 PHPUnit 6 or greater (if you want to run unit tests)

-# Unit Tests

-Each extension supported has its own Test case file.
-If you launch all tests, depending of your platform (CPU, memory), you may have sensation that PHPUnit do nothing for a long time.

-Reason is PHPUnit count all tests before running them.
-Sebastian Bergmann has opened a [ticket](https://github.com/sebastianbergmann/phpunit/issues/3213) to solve this situation.

-Alternative to this issue, is to used the Phing PHPUnitTask.
-This is really possible now PHPUnit provide a library-only PHAR (see ticket [#1925](https://github.com/sebastianbergmann/phpunit/issues/1925)).

-Download the PHPUnit PHAR library at https://phar.phpunit.de/phpunit-library.phar

 # Authors

 * Laurent Laville